Banks in the UK

 There are many banks in the UK and they offer different levels of service.
 It is a good idea to research the bank which will best serve your needs.
 There are online tools that compare banks / accounts such as www.moneysupermarket.com/current-accounts or

 UK law requires banks to make checks on customers opening bank accounts to ensure that the account is not being falsely opened or operated.
 In the case of international students, banks will require proof of identity:

 - Proof of student’s address in their home country

 - Proof of student’s new address in the UK.

-- Proof of being a UEA student (request the letter from your Hub – LTS 015)
+- Proof of being a UEA student (you can get this from your e:Vision)

 For some banks, it may take up to 2-3 weeks to open an account.
 You should be prepared to support yourself financially during this initial period, through other means such as credit and debit cards / cash, but avoid carrying large amounts of cash with you and avoid keeping cash in your room for security reasons.

 We recommend that international students do not turn off their paper statements, even if using online banking.
 Although banks can provide copies of statements, you may have to order these and it may take 5-7 days for you to receive them.
 Please retain your original bank statements which are sent by post, as you will need these for visa renewal purposes.
 Make sure you notify the bank if you change your address, as they will stop sending statements to you if their statements are returned by the postal service.

 Paying UEA Bills